 Sorry for the delay on this rather more important things than blogging came to pass!
-Continuing on from last week, here’s the answers to the quiz that was used to determine who would get to sleep in the Sonic Room, thus being the first person to do so.
+Continuing on from last week, the answers to the quiz that was used to determine who would get to sleep in the Sonic Room are below, thus being the first person to do so.

 1. What’s the number of (controllable) female characters in All-Stars Racing ?
 This does not include Avatars, Miis or any that may make up part of the scenery of a stage – like Samba’s Lynda for instance.